 Using a Laptop or DAW Software

-The best option is to use software such as Ableton Live, which is a fantastic DAW.
+The best option is to use software such as Ableton Live or Reaper, which are both fantastic digital audio workstations.
 Any decent DAW will include a built-in click.

 - Open your DAW software.